 Living together enables young people to develop an understanding of and respect for others.
 The majority of senior pupils at Worth are boarders and the School is committed to remaining a traditional full, 7 day-a-week boarding school.
 All pupils in the boarding houses are full, not flexible or weekly, boarders.
 Some flexible boarding options are available for day boys in Butler House.

 Most pupils live in London and the South East of England but a number come from other parts of the UK.
 One-fifth of the pupils at Worth are from overseas, most coming from the Catholic countries of Western Europe, and some from South America and Asia.

-Each Boarding House is under the leadership of a Housemaster or Housemistress who, supported by their Deputy, has overall responsibility for the pupil's pastoral care and welfare.
-In addition, every pupil is assigned a Tutor with whom they meet regularly, and every House also has a Chaplain, and a Matron and an Assistant Matron who manage the domestic affairs of the House and also provide further invaluable pastoral support.
+Each Boarding House is under the leadership of a Housemaster or Housemistress who, supported by their deputy, has overall responsibility for the pupil's pastoral care and welfare.
+In addition, every pupil is assigned a tutor, with whom they meet regularly, and every House also has a Chaplain, a matron and an assistant Matron who manage the domestic affairs of the House and also provide further invaluable pastoral support.

 that has family

 at its heart...